 Just like that crafty Mary Poppins, sometimes you need to sweeten the pot to get chores done.
 We scaled down a traditional laundry duffle to kid size, making it easy to fill and carry into the laundry room.
 Plus, the super-cute appliqué on the front leaves no doubt about what needs to be done with the bag's contents!
 Inside is an easy-care mesh lining, so odors and dampness stay at a minimum.
-And the bright green baby pom pom trim is the perfect finishing touch.
-But wait... there's more: we've included both a downloadable appliqué template as well as a special bonus machine embroidery design download for our S4H friends with embroidery machines.
+And the bright green baby pom pom trim is a perfect finishing touch.
+But wait... there's more: we've included both a free downloadable appliqué template as well as a special bonus machine embroidery design download (also free) for our S4H friends with embroidery machines.
 Whip one up in the favorite colors of each little mess-maker in your life.

 If you’ve ever hunted for terry cloth, you know it can be challenging to find.
 If you do finally locate some, color choice and weight options are likely to be minimal, and the quality can be iffy.
 Thanks to the softness experts at Shannon Fabrics, those worries are over.
 They offer a wonderful selection of premium terry cloth in different colors, weights, and even textures.
 Pick out your favorites to make our pair of classic shower wraps.
 There’s a full length wrap for women and a waist wrap for men.
 Great for yourself or as a snuggly gift.
 Drying off just got a lot more stylish.